aimms/how-to/Articles/275/275-various-integer-linear-modeling-tricks.rst

 in the problem description that can be formulated in a linear way.

-At the Naval Postgraduate School, Gerald Brown and Robert Dell developed a list of formulettes, and made these available :download:`Formulating Integer Linear Programs: A Rogues’ Gallery ``https://pubsonline.informs.org/doi/pdf/10.1287/ited.7.2.153`` .
+At the Naval Postgraduate School, Gerald Brown and Robert Dell developed a list of formulettes, and made these available :download:`Formulating Integer Linear Programs: A Rogues Gallery ``pubsonline.informs.org/doi/pdf/10.1287/ited.7.2.153`` .
 This article demystifies the art of formulating linear and integer linear programs.
 This is achieved by introducing formulettes, which consist of a verbal description and the constraints and variables that model this verbal description.

-.. you can find the document :download:`Formulating Integer Linear Programs: A Rogues’ Gallery <http://faculty.nps.edu/dell/docs/Brown_Dell_INFORMS_Transactions_on_Education_January2007.pdf>`
-.. that tries to demystify the art of formulating linear and integer linear programs.
-..
-They do this by introducing formulettes, which consist of a verbal description and the constraints and variables that model this verbal description.
-..
-On the website of the `Naval Postgraduate School <http://faculty.nps.edu/vitae/cgi-bin/vita.cgi>`_,

 The first simple example of a formulette they provide is the following: